 Add more flavor to your cannabis during harvest

 Have you already harvested your plant?
 Even then it is not too late.
 Take a branch and place it in a vase or glass with the flavored solution as described above.
 The stem will absorb water as long as the leaves are still alive.
 So the flavored water will still be carried up through the branch to the tops.
 After 3 days remove the branch and dry it as normal.
+Keep in mind that in this case the buds can also contain more water than normally.

 How to add flavor after harvest?